nickzren/atav/README.md

 The modularized ATAV framework makes it extensible to continuously develop new functions that operate on sequencing/variant data sets.
 Critical to data integrity, all ATAV analyses allow an auditable log of software and database version, filter parameters adopted, the input sample lists used in the specific run and the runtime logs that ensure full reproducibility.

-Check the [Wiki](http://redmine.igm.cumc.columbia.edu/projects/atav/wiki) for more details.
+Check the [User's Guide](http://redmine.igm.cumc.columbia.edu/projects/atav/wiki) for more details.

 ## Citation